sansan1401/Aplikasi-sistem-parkir-berbasis-website/README.md

 - import the dbparkir.sql file in the db folder into the database that was linked earlier
 - open the browser then run by writing localhost/parking.

-Username : admin
+-Username : admin
-Password : admin
+-Password : admin